 Although the places mentioned here are well-connected with proper mode of transportation, one can take a driving tour to visit these sectors during Durga Puja.
 Say one can drive to Andul and visit the Pujas there and then move on to Shibpur if time and energy permits.

 Although the financial condition is not affluent as it was in earlier days (mainly because after independence the Zamindari system was abolished), yet these families still go on performing Durga Puja with dedication maintaining all the rituals.
 The Pujas are all of 100+ years, some even 200+ and 300+ years old.
 All family members gather to celebrate Durga Puja with pomp and show as an annual get-together.
-From a 6-year-old kid to an 80-year veteran all participates in this family endeavor year after year.
+From a 6-year-old kid to an 80-year veteran all participate in this family endeavor year after year.

 I hope the viewers will like it as much as my earlier blog post on Bonedi Baris.